-A collection of twenty-four of the best of the more than 100 short stories Haim Watzman has published over the last nine years in The Jerusalem Report and here on South Jerusalem .
+A collection of twenty-four of the best of the more than 150 short stories Haim Watzman has published since 2008, first in The Jerusalem Report and now at The Times of Israel.
+All are archived here on South Jerusalem .

 These stories are about Jewish and, in particular, Israeli life, both today and in the past are funny, meditative, and sad, set in immigrant camps, the army, and in Haim’s own neighborhood in south Jerusalem.

 “All but one of these stories are relatively short … Yet anyone who sits down with this collection will come away with a sense of something much larger–a multifaceted impression of what it’s like to make a life in a place where the prosaic mixes with the fantastic; history, politics, and philosophy are around every corner, and each encounter with a stranger holds the potential to show you the world from a fresh angle.”